At least 3,617 people are now known to have died in a massive earthquake which hit Nepal on Saturday, police say.

 At the scene: Sanjoy Majumder, Kathmandu

-Water is becoming scarce and there are fears that children in particular could be at risk of disease.
-Even residents of some of the city's smarter neighbourhoods are sleeping on carpets and mattresses outside their homes.
+and there are fears that children in particular could be at risk of

-Aid flights are coming in rapidly and in fact Kathmandu airport is running out of parking bays, so many aircraft are having to wait before getting permission to land.
+out of parking bays, so many aircraft are having to wait before getting

-A powerful aftershock was felt on Sunday in Nepal, India and Bangladesh, and more avalanches were reported near Everest.
+bodies as quickly as possible to prevent a health hazard.
+In pictures: Devastation after the quake Quake 'was anticipated' Dozens of Britons among the missing A powerful aftershock was felt on Sunday in Nepal, India and Bangladesh, and more avalanches were reported near Everest.

 The 6.7-magnitude tremor, centred 60km (40 miles) east of Kathmandu, sent people running in panic for open ground in the city.